Danger for drivers

 Since the introduction of random breath testing in 1982, deaths from alcohol related crashes on NSW roads have been greatly reduced.
 In 1980, 389 people were killed in alcohol related crashes in NSW, 30 per cent of the road toll.
-In 2017, that figure dropped to 55 fatalities, about 14 per cent of the road toll.
+In the three years 2017-2019, 17 per cent of fatalities involved alcohol.

 It is dangerous for drivers and riders to take stimulants and other illegal drugs.
 Cannabis, cocaine and similar drugs affect your driving skills and concentration, even though you may think you are driving well.

 Prescription drugs and over the counter medicines can also reduce your ability to drive safely.
 They can affect your eyesight, concentration, mood, coordination and cause slower reaction times.
 Mixing one drug with another, or mixing alcohol with other drugs, increases your risk of having a crash.